biglocalnews/.github/templates/README.md

 ## Bylines

 Stories, guides and other articles by the Big Local News team and its partners.
+Logged in [biglocalnews/bylines](https://github.com/biglocalnews/bylines)

 | date | domain | headline |
 |:--|:--|:--|{% for obj in byline_list %}